pydio/pydio-doc-developer-guide/4_cells_development/0-hands_on_develop_with_cells/2-setup_dev_environment.md

 - Nodejs 6.+ (and npm 3.10+)
 - Grunt & grunt-cli

 ### Building binary

 Before trying to set up a development environment, you should first install a packaged binary version of the application.
-You can find a step by step guide in the [Installation guides](https://pydio.com/en/docs/cells/v1/installation-guides).
+You can find a step by step guide in the [Quick Start section of the admin guide](https://pydio.com/en/docs/cells/v2/quick-start).

-It will help insure that your system meets the necessary requirements and let you resolve potential problems that are not directly bound to the fact that you build the code on your machine.
+It helps insuring that your system meets the necessary requirements and let you resolve potential problems that are not directly bound to the fact that you build the code on your machine.

 Then, building the Pydio Cells backend from the source code is quite straightforward: